-The Investment Manager will employ a quantitative screen using ESG rating data (such as carbon emissions data, diversity data, ratings agency scores (such as MSCI, ISS, Sustainalytics and GRESB) and the targets associated with long term incentivisation of the executive management team) from a number of third parties to screen those companies which have passed through the negative screen outlined above and identify consistently poor ESG performers for exclusion.
+The assessment will contain both quantitative and qualitative elements.
+On the quantitative side, the Investment Manager will consider ESG rating data (such as carbon emissions data, diversity data, ratings agency scores such as MSCI, ISS, Sustainalytics and GRESB) and the targets associated with long term incentivisation of the executive management team) from a number of third parties to identify any points of obvious concern or issues that warrant further investigation.